 Many people still remember a time when German and Austrian television programming came only from the public channels.
 There were no commercial TV stations at all until the late 1980s.
 Times have changed!

-All terrestrial TV broadcasting in Germany today is digital (DVB-T).
-In Berlin and other large German cities over 25 digital television channels can be received over the air, but most Germans watch television via cable or satellite.
-German HDTV broadcasts began in fall 2009, but HDTV is not available over the air!
+All terrestrial TV broadcasting in Germany today is digital (DVB-T2), but most Germans watch television via cable or satellite – and now streaming.
+German HDTV via cable and satellite began in 2010, but HDTV was not available over the air until 2017!
 More…

 The “Good” Old Days